 The waterfall is over 50 feet tall and cascades over a rocky cliff.
 Large boulders at the base of the falls provided a great spot for us to picnic.
 We also met a lot of thru-hikers who were starting out on their Appalachian Trail journey.

-The hike to Long Creek Falls is 2 miles there and back.
+The hike to Long Creek Falls is 2 miles out-and-back.
 To get to the trail, you’ll have to drive a few miles on the unpaved Forest Road 58.

 Learn more about hiking the Long Creek Falls Trail here.